sol4k/sol4k/README.md

 ```

 RPC methods that require commitment will use the one specified during the connection
-creation or can be overridden passing commitment as an additional argument.
+creation or can be overridden by passing commitment as an additional argument.

 ```kotlin
 val connection = Connection("https://api.devnet.solana.com", Commitment.CONFIRMED)